C Level Design

-C Level Design was a computer software company based in San Jose, California.
+C Level Design was an American computer software company based in San Jose, California.
 It developed a tools to translate from the C programming language to hardware description languages.

 The company was established in 1996 by Don Soderman, Denis Coleman and Yuri Panchul.

 The first product was called C2Verilog.

 Originally called CompiLogic Corporation, its name was changed in December 1998.